DFE-Digital/architecture/principles/data-architecture-principles.md

 __Why?__

 Data has value because it supports decision-making; in front-line delivery, in policy making and in public accountability of the Education sector.
 Like all corporate assets, data costs money to create or procure and then to store, access and protect throughout its lifecycle.
 So it is important to maximise the value, with careful, proactive management, ensuring its availability, accuracy and reliability for well-understood legitimate user journeys.
-Data assets are also targetted for their value to illicit interests and so need to be protected as with any corporate asset.
+Data assets are also targeted for their value to illicit interests and so need to be protected as with any corporate asset.
 For all of these reasons, we must have clear visibility of where each data asset is, how it adds value and the individual who owns it on the Department’s behalf.

 __How?__

 - This principle is related to ”Data is shared,” and “Data is obtainable,” so all teams should understand the relationship between the value of data, sharing of data and accessibility to data
 - All data should be registered in the Department’s [Information Asset Register](https://educationgovuk.sharepoint.com/sites/iac/SitePages/Information-Asset-Register.aspx) that records the legal basis on which we capture the data, how we process and use it, who owns it and the policies and privacy notices that apply to it.
-This will ensure we remain visibly compliant with Data Protection legislation such as GDPR
+This will ensure we remain visibly compliant with current legislation
 - Data must only be used for legally permitted purposes, as defined by GDPR and captured in the [Information Asset Register](https://educationgovuk.sharepoint.com/sites/iac/SitePages/Information-Asset-Register.aspx)
 - Services must work to improve the value of our shared data assets by ensuring processes are in place to maintain and improve data quality, in accordance with the [Technical Standards](https://standards.education.gov.uk/).
 This includes making sure data is validated by users at point of capture wherever possible, and tracking the changes to data across user journeys
 - Services must refrain from diluting the value of our data assets by creating their own versions of assets – we must agree master data sources and ensure those are always used